jsade/domo-query-cli/README.md

 ## Contributing

 Contributions are welcome!
-Start with:
-- Repository Guidelines: [AGENTS.md](./AGENTS.md) — structure, commands, and conventions
-- Contributor guide: [CONTRIBUTING.md](./CONTRIBUTING.md) — setup, workflow, tests, and release
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for setup, workflow, tests, and release process.

 ## Command Reference